nickmflorin/enumerated-literals/README.md

 # Enumerated Literals

-The `enumerated-literals` package provides a strongly-typed, type-safe and convenient pattern for defining and manage constant strings in an application.
+The `enumerated-literals` package provides a strongly-typed, type-safe and convenient pattern for defining, organizing and managing constant string values in an application.

 ```bash
 npm install enumerated-literals